 When Is the Best Time

 First of all, hiking on the Haiku Stairs is illegal, and the stairs are officially closed!
-A $1000 fine and an appearance in court was something we wanted to circumvent.
-This fine really exists!
-Therefore, we chose the more difficult and challenging trail through the Moanalua Valley.
-Now in 2021, it looks like the stairs are facing a shutdown soon.
+A $1000 fine and an appearance in court was something we wanted to circumvent, and this fine really exists!
+Therefore, we chose the more difficult and challenging trail through the Moanalua Valley to the Moanalua Ridge.
+Now mid-April 2022, it looks like the stairs are facing a shutdown in one latest two years.

-However, even trespassing the Haiku Stairs will be prosecuted, but usually, there isn't any police at the top.
-And obviously, when you reach the popular stairs, you want to access them and take the best snap of your whole vacation.
-I only recommend hiking up and down the legal way.
+However, even trespassing the Haiku Stairs will be prosecuted.
+If the police are watching you trespassing the stairs, you get into trouble.
+An officer is sporadically posted at the top of the stairs, dropped off by helicopter.
+This is the information I got provided this April 2022, which was new to me.
+Obviously, when you reach the famous stairs, you want to access them and take the best snap of your whole vacation.
+I only recommend hiking up and down the Moanalua Ridge Trail, the legal way.
 Otherwise, you may get into serious trouble.
 We even saw a police helicopter while walking a part of the stairs.

 Hiking up and down the Haiku Stairs is still illegal.
 There is more security now and a regular police presence.
-Occasionally police helicopters check if people are on the stairs.
+Occasionally police helicopters check if people are on the stairs and drop off an officer at the top.
+Just to give you an idea of what can happen, in one week, 70 illegal hikers were identified while walking on the stairs, and 5 of them got arrested.
 The only way not to run into the police and avoid this $1.000 fine is the legal way on the Moanalua Track.
-A guide is not necessary, but good preparation for the Moanalua Track is relevant!
+However, trespassing on the stairs on the top is already illegal.
+A guide is unnecessary, but good preparation for the Moanalua Track is relevant!
 Check out my Packing List below.
 The Haiku Stairs teeters on the brink!

 What the native Hawaiian people believe: "Because like every other Native Hawaiian, we want access to our mountains or oceans and our beaches."
 They hope for a middle ground to preserve the access.